-Please note: this is NOT the New Theatre's web site - their site is at www.newtheatreoxford.org.uk, and there is a comprehensive listings page for the New Theatre at www.thisistheatre.com/regional/oxfordtheatre.html.
+Please note: this is NOT the New Theatre's web site - there is ticket information for the New Theatre at www.atgtickets.com.
 The listings below are not the full listings for the New Theatre, they are listings for plays, musicals and children's shows.
 You won't find opera, ballet, comedy acts, singers, bands or magicians listed here.
 If you have any enquiries about the New Theatre, please contact them, not us.

 0844 847 1585.

 Customer with disabilities: please call the theatre on 01865 320760.
 Available Mon-Sat 10am to 6pm.

 George Street, Oxford.
 A map is here.
 A seating plan is here.